Discrete time crystal enabled by Stark many-body localization

 When $S_{j-1}=-S_{j+1}$, the quasi-eigenenergy difference after flipping the spin $S_{j}$ equals $2J_{z}$; when $S_{j-1}=S_{j+1}$, the quasi-eigenenergy difference after flipping the spin $S_{j}$ equals $2(2j+1)J_{z}$.
 Suppose $J_{z}=\frac{\pi}{2N}$ and assume $N$ be odd for simplicity, considering the spin configuration around a fixed site $\frac{N-1}{2}$ (the middle site), the product states can be divided into two parts: when $S_{\frac{N-1}{2}-1}=S_{\frac{N-1}{2}+1}$, as discussed above, there are two $\pi$-pairs related by a Pauli-X matrix at site $\frac{N-1}{2}$ and the quasi-eigenenergy difference is equal to $\pi$.
 And the quasi-eigenstates decomposition of the product state includes a dominant $\pi$-pair and a subleading $\pi$-pair, see Fig. \ref{fig:overlap}(a).
 We call these product states ``good initial states".
-The dynamics of these good states have a dominant beating timescale $T_{b}$ determined by the quasi-eigenenergy difference between dominant and subleading $\pi$-pairs and $T_{b}$ fits well with the perturbative predictions (see the Supplemental Material for details), see Fig. \ref{fig:state0}.
+The dynamics of these good states have a dominant beating timescale $T_{b}$ determined by the quasi-eigenenergy difference between dominant and subleading $\pi$-pairs and $T_{b}$ fits well with the perturbative predictions (see the SM for details \cite{Note1}), see Fig. \ref{fig:state0}.
 When $S_{\frac{N-1}{2}-1}=-S_{\frac{N-1}{2}+1}$, there is no $\pi$-pair $\vert \pm^{\prime} \rangle$ with quasi-eigenenergy difference $\delta \varepsilon_{F} =0 \,\, \rm{or} \,\, \pi$ with $\vert \pm \rangle$.
 As shown in Fig. \ref{fig:overlap}(b), there is no dominant-subleading $\pi$-pair pattern.
-So there is no dominant beating oscillation in the dynamics, see Fig. \ref{fig:state6-and-average}(a).
 We call these product states ``bad initial states''.
-Although there is no obvious subleading $\pi$-pair, there are many $\pi$-pairs with small overlaps and different quasi-eigenenergy differences with $\vert \pm \rangle$, thus we can see many Fourier peaks in Fig. \ref{fig:state6-and-average}(b).
+Although there is no obvious subleading $\pi$-pair, there are still many $\pi$-pairs with small overlaps and different quasi-eigenenergy differences with $\vert \pm \rangle$, thus we can see many Fourier peaks in Fig. \ref{fig:state6-and-average}(b) (see the SM for details \cite{Note1}).